Shopify

 Customer Privacy API

-Shopify offers the option to signal visitor consent for data collection.
-To this end, Shopify provides the Customer Privacy API, which can be used to communicate the website visitor’s consent—or lack thereof.
+Shopify offers the option to signal a visitor’s consent to data collection.
+To this end, Shopify provides the Customer Privacy API, which can be used to communicate a website visitor’s consent—or lack thereof.

-In CCM19, these signals are intended to be sent via the "Shopify Pixel" integration.
-Therefore, this must be present under "Integrations & Cookies" if consent for data collection is to be obtained.
-In the following example, we assume that a "Shopify Pixel" integration exists in your CCM19-configuration, which will control the consent process.
+In CCM19, these signals are intended to be sent via the “Shopify Pixel” integration.
+Therefore, this integration must be present under “Integrations & Cookies” if consent for data collection is to be obtained.
+In the following example, we assume that a “Shopify Pixel” integration exists in your CCM19-configuration, which will manage consent in conjunction with this feature.

 The basic use of the API is implemented in the following code-block.
-Insert the script below into a technically necessary integration (for example, the Shopify integration itself, which should be present and always executed) in the "Integration Source Code" field.
+Paste the script below into the “Integration Source Code” field of a technically necessary integration (for example, the Shopify integration itself, which should already be present and always runs).
 You can find the integrations under "Integrations & Cookies."
-If you use our database-entry for "Shopify," the code has already been automatically integrated.
+If you use our database entry-for "Shopify," the code has already been automatically integrated.

 ```html